Shopping Guide

 Why are generic replacement parts a bad fit here?

-Because this page is supposed to help with pod-platform shopping first.
-If the listing only makes sense as a narrow spare part for one unrelated device, it is usually a weaker lead card than a real pod system or pod-family product.
+Because pod-platform shopping starts with the system.
+A narrow spare part for one unrelated device is usually less useful than a real pod system or pod-family product.

-When should I leave this page for kits / mods?
+When should I switch to kits / mods?